-I began my academic career at the University of Göttingen, where I discovered a lasting interest in experimental research.
-My Ph.D. focused on rare processes involving top quarks and photons, combining deep physics questions with methodological development.
+I began my academic career at the University of Göttingen, where I discovered a lasting interest in experimental research and the teamwork behind large-scale physics.
+My Ph.D. focused on rare processes involving top quarks and photons, combining fundamental physics questions with methodological innovation.
 The work earned summa cum laude distinction and was supported by the German Academic Scholarship Foundation.
+It also gave me first-hand experience in how precision measurements can test the Standard Model at its limits.

-In 2021, I moved to Geneva as a Feodor Lynen Fellow of the Humboldt Foundation to pursue new directions in machine learning and collider physics.
-This work opened the door to applications such as anomaly detection and neutrino reconstruction using modern ML tools.
+In 2021, I moved to the University of Geneva as a Feodor Lynen Fellow of the Humboldt Foundation to pursue new directions in machine learning and collider physics.
+There I expanded my research toolkit with modern ML techniques, applying them to challenges such as anomaly detection in jets and neutrino reconstruction.
+This period deepened my conviction that physics and data science enrich one another, and that cross-disciplinary approaches are vital for the next generation of discoveries.

 Collaboration, Communication, and Mentoring

-Within ATLAS, I’ve coordinated large-scale analysis efforts and held operational leadership roles during data-taking.
-I see collaboration not only as a necessity for high-energy physics, but as a chance to build systems and communities that make lasting scientific impact.
+Within ATLAS, I have coordinated large-scale analysis efforts and held operational leadership roles during LHC data-taking.
+I see collaboration not only as a necessity for high-energy physics, but as an opportunity to build systems and communities that leave a lasting scientific impact.
+My experience as a subgroup convener has taught me the value of balancing technical depth with clear communication and of helping teams stay focused on scientific goals.

 Outreach and Engagement

-Outside the analysis halls, I regularly guide visitors through the ATLAS detector and enjoy sharing what we do at CERN with students, teachers, and the public.
+I regularly guide visitors through the ATLAS detector and enjoy sharing what we do at CERN with students, teachers, and the public.
 I also contribute to peer review and editorial work, helping ensure scientific standards across leading journals and collaboration outputs.
+These activities reflect my belief that science grows stronger when it is open, critically reviewed, and communicated widely.

 For current research and leadership details, see the research page.
 For a closer look at my student supervision and teaching, visit the teaching page.